 - 1. Place unions at all equipment, regulators, controls, etc., that require removal or replacement.
 Do not block removal with adjacent equipment or piping.
 Where necessary for removal of equipment, install unions on both sides of equipment.
 Unions are not required on flanged devices. - 2.
 Use dielectric waterway fittings where dissimilar metals are connected.
 Isolate building distribution gas piping with dielectric unions from gas main for cathodic protection. - 3.
 All unions shall be ground joints. - 4.
 Make reductions in size with reducing fittings. - 5.
-All screwed nipples from copper fittings shall be red brass. - D. Pipe Connections: Install pipe connections to pumps, compressors, etc., with adequate allowance for movement and vibration.
-Support connections so the equipment does not carry weight. - E. Expansion Compensation: Arrange pipes and equipment with due regard for the effects of thermal expansion.
+All screwed nipples from copper fittings shall be red brass.

+D. Pipe Connections: Install pipe connections to pumps, compressors, etc., with adequate allowance for movement and vibration.
+Support connections so the equipment does not carry weight.

-F. Hangers and Supports:
+E. Hangers and Supports:

 - 1. Maintain uniform grading and pipe slope of piping system.
 Install supports between piping and building structure to prevent swaying and vibration.
 Install hangers to provide a minimum 1/2-inch clear space between finished covering and adjacent work.
 Use threaded rods with two lock nuts. - 2.
 Do not support weight of piping from mechanical equipment, ductwork, pump flanges, coil connections, and related items. - 3.
 Support hanger rods by coach screw rods, angle iron clips, or beam clamps.
 No drilling of structural members will be permitted without approval.
 Hanger rods shall be attached to the top of joist beams. - 4.
 Do not bend hanger rods to provide alignment of piping offset from overhead supports. - 5.
 Provide sway bracing every 40 feet on cast iron. - 6.
 Hanger Spacing: Per current code. - 7.
-Vertical Supports - a.
-Cast Iron Pipe: Support at each floor, not to exceed 15 feet between supports, and at pipe base - b.
-Screwed Pipe: Support at 8 foot on center for 1-1/2 inch and smaller pipe.
-Support at 10 foot on center for 2-inch and larger pipe. - c.
+Vertical Supports - Cast Iron Pipe: Support at each floor, not to exceed 15 feet between supports, and at pipe base. - b.
 Copper Pipe: Support at 6 foot on center for 1-1/2 inch and smaller pipe.
 Support 8 foot on center for 2-inch and larger pipe. - 8.
 Trapeze Hangers: Space for smallest pipe in-group.
 Provide additional hanger rod at mid span where trapeze length exceeds 4 feet.
 Secure pipe at each trapeze with standard pipe strap.
 Rest uninsulated copper pipe on neoprene sleeves.

-G. Pipe Joint Construction:
+F. Pipe Joint Construction:

 - 1. Soldered Joints: Comply with the procedures contained in the AWS "Soldering Manual". - 2.
 Brazed Joints: Comply with the procedures contained in the AWS "Brazing Manual".
 CAUTION: Remove stems, seats, and packing of valves and accessible internal parts at piping specialties before brazing. - 3.
-Fill all medical gas and refrigerant pipe and fittings during brazing with an inert gas, i.e., nitrogen or carbon dioxide, to prevent formation of scale. - 4.
 Heat joints using oxy-acetylene torch.
-Heat to proper and uniform temperature. - 5.
-For all copper piping, ream and remove all burrs prior to making joints. - 6.
-Threaded Joints: Conform to ANSI B1.20.1. - 7.
+Heat to proper and uniform temperature. - 4.
+For all copper piping, ream and remove all burrs prior to making joints. - 5.
+Threaded Joints: Conform to ANSI B1.20.1. - 6.
 Damaged Threads: Do not use pipe with threads that are corroded or damaged.
-If a weld opens during cutting or threading operations, that portion of pipe shall not be used. - 8.
-Welded Joints: Comply with the requirement in ASME Code B31.9 "Building Services piping". - 9.
-Flanged Joints: Align flanges surfaces parallel.
-Assemble joints by sequencing bolt tightening to make initial contact of flanges and gaskets as flat and parallel as possible.
-Use suitable lubricants on bolt threads.
-Tighten bolts gradually and uniformly using torque wrench.
+If a weld opens during cutting or threading operations, that portion of pipe shall not be used.